useperform/perform/docs/core/types.rst

 * ``sort`` - `boolean` or `Closure`.
 Whether to allow sorting by this field.
 Pass a closure for custom sorting by this field.
 Defaults to true.
 * ``options`` - `array`.
 Options to pass to the type.
 Different types require different options.
 * ``listOptions``, ``viewOptions``, ``createOptions``, ``editOptions`` - `array`.
 Options specific to a certain context.
+* ``template`` - `string`.
+Override the twig template used to render this type.
+Will only apply to this entity field.

 Restricting to certain contexts
 -------------------------------